resource0x/concert0x/README.md

 Here are most common modes of MIDI setup:

-- If you have an electric piano with built-in synth (Roland, Yamaha, Casio etc), it should show up also in both "MIDI in" and "MIDI out" menus.
+- If you have an electric piano with built-in synth (Roland, Yamaha, Casio etc), it should show up in both "MIDI in" and "MIDI out" menus.
 Select it in both, and choose 'echo off' to avoid routing your own input to your own output.

 - if you have dumb MIDI keyboard, select it in "MIDI in", and then select "built-in" from 'MIDI out menu'.
 Set 'echo on'